 A landowner who conveys a conservation easement retains all rights to use the land for all purposes that do not interfere with the conservation of the property as stated in the terms of the easement.
 Landowners retain the title to the property and the right to sell the property, restrict public access or give the property to whomever.
 However, most or all the rights to develop are restricted or eliminated.

-Currently, the City of Shakopee has been granted three conservation easements.
+Currently, the city has been granted three conservation easements.
 These conservation easements were granted to the City in the platting process for Whispering Oaks, Dean Lakes and ACC 2nd Addition developments.
 While the City of Shakopee is not the owner of these lands in many cases, it is now the regulatory authority for protecting these areas.
 This includes managing and enforcing the restrictions stated in the easement document.

 Park, Open Space, and Conservation Easement Boundary Marking